 - 8.2 The internal audit function is carried out by Southern Internal Audit Partnership for both the PCC and the Chief Constable.
-Audit reviews are undertaken in line with an annual internal audit plan, which is recommended by the Joint Audit Committee. - 8.3 The overall Annual Internal Audit Opinion for 2020-21 from the Chief Internal Auditor of SIAP was "reasonable". - 8.4 In 2020-21 no Internal Audit reviews gave an opinion of no assurance of the governance framework. - 8.5 In 2020-21 the following Internal Audit reports were given an opinion of substantial assurance: - Data Classification and Data Governance 20/21 (joint) - Imprest 20/21 - Independent Custody arrangements 20/21 - Governance of Collaborative Arrangements 20/21 (joint) - Payroll 20/21 - Accounts Payable 20/21 - Accounts Receivable 20/21 - 8.6 In 2020-21 the following Internal Audit reports were given an opinion of reasonable assurance: - Cyber security security monitoring 19/20 carry forward (Joint) - Main accounting system - Business continuity (joint) - Pension administration arrangements (joint) - Recruitment (joint)
+Audit reviews are undertaken in line with an annual internal audit plan, which is recommended by the Joint Audit Committee.
+"Joint" audit reviews between Surrey Police and Sussex Police enable a more efficient audit review process.

+- 8.3 The overall Annual Internal Audit Opinion for 2021-22 from the Chief Internal Auditor of SIAP was "limited".

+- 8.4 In 2021-22 one Internal Audit reviews gave an opinion of no assurance of the governance framework, in relation to the ERP legacy system for the Surrey Police group, which led to the overall opinion being limited.

+- 8.5 Internal Audit reviews resulting in substantial assurance opinions during the 2021-22 year are detailed below.

+- Building for the Future Programme Management Arrangements

+- Safeguarding Governance Arrangements

+- Savings Plans Project and Programme Managements

+- Insurance arrangements (joint)

+- 8.6 Internal Audit reviews resulting in reasonable assurance opinions during the 2021-22 year are detailed below.

+- Police Officer Allowances

+- Business Interests, Gifts and Hospitality (joint)

+- Health and Safety (joint)

+- Freedom of Information Requests

+- Information Management Remote Working (joint)

+- Transport Fleet (joint)

+- Apprentice Levy (joint)

+- Local Procurement (joint)

+- Payroll

+- Pension Arrangements (joint)

+- Joint Force Vetting Unit (joint)

+- Conductive Energy Devices (Tasers) (joint)

+- Seized Property and Cash (joint)